andreaskielkopf/BackSnap/gallery/device_en.md

 It is recommended to equip the device with a `GPT` partition table.
 The partition to be used for backup must be formatted with `btrfs`.
 I have had good experiences with `gparted`.
 The name of the BTRFS partition can be anything.

 ### Further preparation
-Backsnap can carry out the further preparation itself if it is started in a terminal with the `-gi` option.
+Backsnap can carry out the further preparation itself if it is started in a terminal with the “-gi” option.
-Please connect your backup device so Btrfs can detect it.
+Please connect your backup drive so that Btrfs can recognize it.
 (You don't need to mount it)

 `sudo backsnap -gi`